 Korean beauty products are known the world over for using high quality natural and nourishing ingredients and many retailers in different countries sell K-beauty products.

 The best part about shopping on Myeongdong Street is the free samples!
 You will get so many without even having to ask!
 So long as you actually go inside the stores, take one of the shopping baskets and browse around a little bit, the store attendants will just drop samples into your basket as they walk past!
 They do this as a marketing technique and I love it!
 It did actually work too as it made me buy several products I wouldn’t have even looked at in the shop!
 But equally don’t feel guilty if you get free samples and don’t buy anything as this is quite normal and you aren’t expected to buy.
+In fact, a visit down Myeongdong Street is one of the best free things to do in Seoul, so make sure to visit – even if your budget doesn’t allow you to purchase anything.

 If the shop is a little busy the shop attendants may not be able to walk past and drop free samples in, in which case don’t be scared to ask for samples as they will readily give them to you!
 You can walk away from Myeongdong Street with literally hundreds of samples – just make sure you bring a bag big enough to carry them all!